 The decorated pillars intrigued me |

 Apparently Gozo is famous for its crystal clear swimming beaches and harbours.
-With swimming in mind, we were taken to a pretty little harbour village of Xlendi in the south west of the island.
+With swimming in mind, we were taken to a pretty little harbour village of Xlendi in the southwest of the island.
 A few went in for a swim while most of us sat right on the very edge of the water in the shade – it was delightful.
 The restaurant, Churchill, has quite a history.
 Anthony Grech excavated the rock in 1947 (auspicious year!) to make a boathouse for small fishing craft and later turned it into a bar.
 It is named Churchill because he had great admiration for Winston Churchill.
 It was a delightful place and evidently they serve sizzling steaks on lava stones.
-We had Tortellacci which was black pasta stuffed with seafood and cream and infused with pernod plus some Bruschetta.
-Yummy!
+We had Tortellacci which was black pasta stuffed with seafood and cream and infused with Pernod plus some Bruschetta.
+Delicious!

 |